MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/includes/system-reqs-vmm-2025.md

 Windows Server 2025 Server Core| Y | Y | If supported by SQL Server version

 >[!NOTE]
-> Ensure that VMM server operating system is the same as the managed host operating system in case of deployment of Hyper Converged Infrastructure.
+> Ensure that VMM server operating system is the same as the managed host operating system for the deployment of Hyper Converged Infrastructure.

 ## VMM console operating system